orbitalindex/awesome-space/README.md

 * [NASA Outgassing Db](https://data.nasa.gov/resource/r588-f7pr.json) - A dataset of materials intended for spacecraft use from the Goddard Space Flight Center, the Stanford Research Institute, and the Jet Propulsion Laboratory.
 * [UPSat](https://upsat.gr/) - Open source satellite software and hardware

+#### Radios

+* OpenLST transceiver [hardware](https://github.com/OpenLST/openlst-hw) and [firmware](https://github.com/OpenLST/openlst) - OpenLST is an open source, proven radio design for communicating with remote instruments, vehicles, and stations using low-cost commercial components.
+Based on Planet Labs' telemetry/command radio.
+* [LFR transceiver](http://lfradio.space/) - LFR is an open source, command, telemetry, and data radio for cubesats.

 ### Spacecraft Software

-* [Apollo 11 Guidance Code](https://github.com/chrislgarry/Apollo-11) - Original Apollo 11 Guidance Computer (AGC) source code for the command and lunar modules
 * [FossaSat-1](https://fossa.systems/fossasat/) - Hardware designs and software for the FossaSat-1 Pocketqube satellite ([GitHub](https://github.com/Bambofy/FossaSat-1))
+* [JPL F Prime](https://github.com/nasa/fprime) - F Prime (FÊ¹) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications, originally developed at the Jet Propulsion Laboratory.
 * [KubOS](https://www.kubos.com/kubos/) - An open-source flight software framework for satellites
 * [LibreCube](https://librecube.org/) - Open source space and Earth exploration.
 Defining a generic architecture of system of systems that have standardized interfaces makes it possible to combine and reuse elements for various applications
+* [NASA Core Flight System](https://cfs.gsfc.nasa.gov/) - A platform and project independent reusable software framework and set of reusable software applications for spaceflight missions.
 * [UPSat](https://upsat.gr/) - Open source satellite software and hardware

+#### Legacy

+* [Apollo 11 Guidance Code](https://github.com/chrislgarry/Apollo-11) - Original Apollo 11 Guidance Computer (AGC) source code for the command and lunar modules

 <!-- End Links (do not remove me) -->